Labeodan/Checkers-BoardGame/README.md

 ## Description

-**Checkers Master** is a modern twist on the classic checkers game, designed for both casual players and seasoned strategists.
-The game follows the traditional rules of checkers with enhanced visuals and smooth gameplay mechanics.
-The objective is to capture all of your opponent's pieces by moving your pieces diagonally across the board.
-The game supports both normal pieces and kings, offering an immersive experience for fans of this timeless board game.
+**Checkers Master** is a web-based version of the classic checkers game, where players move pieces diagonally to capture opponents' pieces.
+The game includes standard pieces and kings, offering an intuitive, enjoyable experience.

-I chose to develop this game because checkers is simple yet strategic, offering the perfect balance between challenge and entertainment.
-It also provided an excellent opportunity to implement logic for movement, capturing, promotion to kings, and win/tie conditions.

 ## Getting Started